gdirlam/Gooi/readme.md

 ##To Do- (Tasks)
 * Need to make a better lift file for places where code come from
-* I am unhappy with the roadmap with GooiPage and GooiUx... the differences and similariries between these items is troubling.
+* I am unhappy with the roadmap with GooiPage and GooiUx... the differences and similarities between these items is troubling.
 * I need to add styling to the dependency loader
 * Need to specify which versions of IE that